 For questions or more information about this course, please direct your inquiry to email@example.com or call +31(70) 37 38 695.

-The Multilevel Water Governance course will take place in The Hague from 7 to 18 September 2020.
-The application deadline is 2 August 2020.
+The application deadline is 11 September 2020.
 Incomplete forms will be neither accepted nor considered in the selection process.

 After submitting your completed application, you will receive a confirmation of your course registration and an invoice.
 The payment deadline is 1-week after the application deadline.